mrx7014/HorizonUX/MAKECONFIGS.md

 ## Miscellaneous
 - **DISABLE_SAMSUNG_ASKS_SIGNATURE_VERFICATION**: Disables Samsung's ASKS signature verifier, it doesn't have to do anything with the built-in signature verification, only used for samsung applications.
+- **TARGET_REQUIRES_BLUETOOTH_LIBRARY_PATCHES**: Can be used to patch bluetooth libs for weird devices.
+- **TARGET_ADD_ROUNDED_CORNERS_TO_THE_PIP_WINDOWS**: Adds rounded corners to the pip window.

+## Advanced, enable or disable these with your own concern
+- **TARGET_INCLUDE_HORIZON_OEMCRYPTO_DISABLER**: This feature removes a file which is necessary for drm / ott platforms, please do note that the widevine level will fallback to L3 which will disable HD playbacks.
+DRM-protected apps might work after appling this patch but im not sure.

 ## Advanced
 - **MY_KEYSTORE_ALIAS**: To be filled by the builder with their "Keystore Alias"